 Helping others to access and share in the growing experience.
 To reach out to those who might not be able to participate without our help.

-The CLG Board of Directors plans to work in a collaborative effort with the organizations that distribute food, and to plan our plantings according to the culturally desired foods of our local communities.
+The CLG Board of Directors continues to work in a collaborative effort with the organizations that distribute food, and to plan our plantings according to the culturally desired foods of our local communities.

 Each year, the CLG Board of Directors will choose the top three food centers to support.
 The Board has the discretion to provide multiple years support and one time support.
 Individual community gardeners also have the discretion to distribute their produce as they wish.